peetklecha/oodux/README.md

 State.addProduct // === data => dispatch(State.creators.addProduct(data))
 ```

 Cletus also creates a reducer for you which takes in the action, checks whether there is an instance method by the same name, and if there is, invokes it on the action's payload.
-If no method matches the action, it returns the current state; there is no need to write a method to handle default cases.
+If no method matches the action's type, it returns the current state; there is no need to write a method to handle default cases.

 ### Overriding Default Behavior